splunk-terraform/terraform-provider-signalfx/website/docs/r/heatmap_chart.html.markdown

     * `min_value` - (Optional) The minimum value within the coloring range.
     * `max_value` - (Optional) The maximum value within the coloring range.
     * `color` - (Required) The color range to use.
 Must be either gray, blue, navy, orange, yellow, magenta, purple, violet, lilac, green, aquamarine.
-* `color_scale` - (Optional.
-Conflict with `color_range`) Single color range including both the color to display for that range and the borders of the range.
-Example: `[{ gt : 60, color : blue }, { lte : 60, color : yellow }]`.
-Look at this [link](https://docs.signalfx.com/en/latest/charts/chart-options-tab.html).
-    * `gt` - (Optional) Indicates the lower threshold non-inclusive value for this range.
-    * `gte` - (Optional) Indicates the lower threshold inclusive value for this range.
-    * `lt` - (Optional) Indicates the upper threshold non-inculsive value for this range.
-    * `lte` - (Optional) Indicates the upper threshold inclusive value for this range.
-    * `color` - (Required) The color range to use.
-Must be either gray, blue, navy, orange, yellow, magenta, purple, violet, lilac, green, aquamarine.
-* `synced` - (Optional) Whether the resource in the provider and SignalFx are identical or not.
-Used internally for syncing, you do not need to specify it.
-Whenever you see a change to this field in the plan, it means that your resource has been changed from the UI and Terraform is now going to re-sync it back to what is in your configuration.